Teeuwynn rode horses for decades, including her beloved Appaloosa, Aspen, and qualified at state and national levels in horse shows.

 In Norse mythology, Gerd was an ice giantess who made the god Frey fall in love with her.
 Frey gave up his relations with many of his fellows to be with the bewitching, powerful beauty, Gerd.
 This name could be good for a large, handsome white or grey mare.

 Hel is the daughter of the giantess Angrboða and one of the most famous trickster gods of all time, Loki.
 Her brothers are the slavering wolf Fenrir and the world-eating serpent, Jörmungandr.
 The head god, Odin, threw Hel into the underworld for her transgressions.
 While there, she grew to rule the realm.
 This name would be an obvious one for a black mare, but it would also be wonderful for a horse with a stubborn personality that doesn’t take any guff from anybody.

 This Scottish water spirit often appears in the shape of a horse.
 Kelpies can change themselves into human form.
 Kelpies were considered dangerous creatures and children were told to keep away from the edges of the water in case the kelpies would take them away.
 This name would work for most larger horses, especially ones with darker colors like bay, chestnut, roan, or black.

 One of the most famous horses in mythology, Sleipnir is the giant, eight-legged steed ridden by Odin the warrior king of the Norse Vanir.
 Sleipnir is the god Loki’s son.
-Sleipner is usually described as a grey, because of this a large grey horse might work well with this name, but if you want to evoke one of the most famous horses in mythology in naming your powerful stallion or gelding, you may want to consider this name.
+Sleipner is usually described as grey, so because of this, a large grey horse might work well with this name.
+If you want to evoke one of the most famous horses in mythology in naming your powerful stallion or gelding, you may want to consider this name.